 I had never seen colors like these in a landscape before.
 At least, not in a living, breathing landscape with my own eyes.
 The first time I visited Albuquerque, about six months earlier than this, most of the drive had taken place after sundown.
 I saw the city Albuquerque proper but missed the landscape that hosts it.
 Now, I was seeing that landscape in all its glory, suffused with crisp New Mexico sunlight.
 What a revelation!

 I have since come to realize that there are two things that I am hopelessly drawn to in New Mexico.
 The first is red clay.
 Any landscape that has red clay or red rock formations instantly wins my affection.
 That is one of the reasons I am so drawn to the Jemez Mountains, with its dramatic red rock vistas best viewed from the Jemez Pueblo.

 The other thing I love about New Mexico are the old pick-up trucks that adorn the local landscapes.
 I never gave them much thought prior to visiting New Mexico.
 However, old Chevy and Ford pick-up trucks seem to compliment New Mexico so well, whether rusting quietly in an old barn or lovingly preserved as a daily driver.

 This website captures some of my favorite things in New Mexico.
 Check out this post for some of my favorite Albuquerque day trips.
-The photo at the top of this post shows a scene from the Jemez mountains near Soda Dam on the Jemez Mountain Trail.
+The photo below shows a scene from the Jemez mountains near Soda Dam on the Jemez Mountain Trail.
 All photos by [email protected] (the man in the Panama hat).